 Lysosomes: They are comparatively big vesicles fashioned by the Golgi.
 They comprise of hydrolytic enzymes that can terminate the cell.
 Contents of Lysosome come into use in the extracellular breakdown of materials.

 Mitochondria: They contain their own DNA and are thought to represent organisms like bacteria that are incorporated into eukaryotic cells.
 Their utility is as the site of energy discharge and ATP formation (by the process of chemiosmosis).
 The mitochondrion has been labeled as the powerhouse of the cell.
 The Mitochondria is sandwiched by two membranous sheaths.
 The inner cell membrane folds into a sequence of cristae that are the planes on which ATP (adenosine triphosphate) is created.
 The matrix is the zone of the mitochondrion that is surrounded by the internal mitochondrial membrane.
 Mitochondrial DNA and Ribosomes are found in the matrix.

-Plastids: They are organelles that exists in plants and photosynthetic eukaryotes and are bounded by membrane.
+Plastids: They are organelles that exist in plants and photosynthetic eukaryotes and are bounded by the membrane.
 Leucoplasts also recognized as amyloplasts store starch and sometimes oils or protein.
-Chromoplasts keep pigments that are associated with the bright colours of flowers or fruits.
+Chromoplasts keep pigments that are associated with the bright colors of flowers or fruits.